-We combine medical science, clinical training and soft skills support in an educational environment that keeps learning relevant, contemporary and competitive.
-Plus, with our deep network of healthcare institutions, Ross grads are able to secure residency matches at top tier hospitals across the United States and Canada.
+At Ross Med, we combine medical science, clinical training, and soft skills support in an educational environment that keeps learning relevant, contemporary, and competitive.
+Plus, with our deep network of healthcare institutions, Ross Med grads may secure residency matches at affiliated hospitals across the United States and Canada.

-Review the admissions requirements for details on how to apply for medical school, including what you will need to complete your application.
-You will find more details on our application checklist:
+Review the admissions requirements for details on how to apply to medical school and what you will need to complete your application.
+This checklist includes many of the things you will need:

-Ross University School of Medicine admits students three times a year, in January, May, and September.
-This means that you aren't locked into a September start as you would be at many traditional medical schools.
-Instead, you have the freedom to start medical school when it feels right to you.
+When do you submit your Ross University School of Medicine application?
+RUSM admits students three times a year: in January, May, and September.
+This means you aren't locked into a September start as you would be at many other medical schools.
+Instead, you have the freedom to start medical school when the time is right for you.

-Seat Deposit: A non-refundable deposit of $1,000 is required to reserve a seat in the class.
-This deposit will be applied to tuition costs.
+After a student is accepted, a non-refundable deposit of $1,000 is required to reserve a seat in the class.
+This seat deposit is applied to tuition costs.

 - Final Seat Deposit ($500): A second seat deposit of $500 is required four months prior to enrollment.

-- Deposit deadlines will change if acceptance is granted within four months of the term.
+- Deposit deadlines change if acceptance is granted within four months of the term.

 Please note: If either seat deposit is not received by the deadline, the seat for the term will be forfeited.